 - Your employer must be required to carry workers’ compensation insurance under the North Carolina Workers’ Compensation Act.

-The experienced Charlotte workers’ compensation attorneys at EMP Law understand the intricacies of North Carolina employment law and determine if you have a valid claim.
-Under North Carolina law, you have two years to file a claim from the date of injury.
+The experienced Charlotte workers’ compensation attorneys at our law firm understand the intricacies of North Carolina employment law and determine if you have a valid claim.
+Under North Carolina law, injured workers have two years to file a workers’ compensation claim from the date of injury.

 When to Hire a Charlotte Workers’ Compensation Lawyer